 Consider Australia’s state of Queensland, whose government plays a vital role in reducing the energy industry’s carbon footprint.
 Queensland once led Australian states in pollution reduction, but in recent years, the trend reversed.
 Today, Queensland is the biggest contributor (28%) of emissions in the country.29

 In view of the internal governance of most government agencies, it’s not hard to understand why leading private entities often are ahead in addressing climate change.
-With shareholders, consumers, and employees demanding meaningful climate-related commitments, a growing number of companies are adding chief sustainability officers to their management teams.
-These executives coordinate efforts throughout the entire organization to promote an integrated climate response.
-Contrast this with the bottom-up approach more common in government, which decentralizes climate initiatives across the enterprise.
-The lack of coordination creates a significant potential for redundancy, waste, and missed opportunities.
+With shareholders, consumers and employees demanding meaningful climate-related commitments, a growing number of companies are adding chief sustainability officers to their management teams.
+These executives coordinate efforts throughout the entire organisation to promote an integrated climate response.
+Contrast this with the bottom-up approach more common in government, which decentralises climate initiatives across the enterprise.
+The lack of coordination creates a significant potential for redundancy, waste and missed opportunities.

 To meet the administration’s ambitious targets, agencies must rethink their internal governance models.

 Take for example the problem of rising temperatures.
 In the average US year, heat kills more people than any other weather-related event.
 Cities suffer the most due to high population density, an abundance of heat-retaining materials such as concrete, and a comparative lack of greenery.
 To coordinate the response to this problem, some cities are appointing “chief heat officers.”
-Miami-Dade County’s chief heat officer leads area efforts to combat rising temperatures, working with stakeholders including local authorities, academic institutions, and community groups to identify and develop response plans for the most critical challenges.
-Solutions include housing weatherization programs, shaded bus stops, new centralized cooling centers for residents during heatwaves, and programs that help businesses adjust their work policies for particularly hot days.31
+Miami-Dade County’s chief heat officer leads area efforts to combat rising temperatures, working with stakeholders including local authorities, academic institutions and community groups to identify and develop response plans for the most critical challenges.
+Solutions include housing weatherisation programmes, shaded bus stops, new centralised cooling centres for residents during heatwaves, and programmes that help businesses adjust their work policies for particularly hot days.31

 To make meaningful headway on the Biden administration’s goals, governance models must reflect the problem’s scale and complexities—and the degree of coordination required to marshal a concerted response.
 They must treat government as a component of a broader community, integrating agency efforts across the enterprise and always considering the effect of government initiatives on the broader ecosystem.